Damocles-fr/qBittorrent-ProtonVPN-PortForwarding-Docker/README.md

   - See `docker logs gluetun` for the forwarded port status.
 - **Bind to VPN**:
   - We set `Connection\Interface=tun0` in `qBittorrent.conf`.
 Traffic stays inside the tunnel.
+  - Even without `Connection\Interface=tun0` , Qbittorrent shouldn't be able to connect anything outside of the tunnel.

 ---